A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Numerical experiments

 \section{Numerical experiments}

-In this section we provide a numerical comparison among the algorithms considered in the previous sections, that are the fuzzy-type algorithm, the classical bicubic and the SK ones.
-Such a comparison will be carried out thanks to the similarity indexes previously recalled, i.e., the PSNR and the likelihood index S. \\ For the numerical tests we proceed as follows.
-We first consider a set of original images of a given dimension $N \times M$, that will be used as reference.
-Such images will be reduced without interpolation (using the nearest neighbor method \cite{BIAU}) to the dimension ${N \over 3} \times {M \over 3}$.
-Finally, the reduced images will be rescaled to the original dimension by using the methods mentioned above.
-In this way we have a disposal a reference image (the original one), and three reconstructed images generated by the three different methods above mentioned.
-For what concerns the application of the algorithm based on sampling Kantorovich operators, in view of the accurate experimental analysis given in \cite{CSV3}, the SK algorithm has been applied using the parameters that have been seen to be the best possible under certain qualitative criterion (for more details see \cite{CSV3} again).
-More precisely, we will consider as kernel function the bivariate Jackson-type kernel ${\mathcal J}^2_{12}$ with $\alpha=1$.
-Concerning the parameter $w$ in the SK algorithm, we consider the following values: $w=15$, $20$, $25$. \footnote{Note that, as stated in \cite{CSV3}, in case of the rescaling of images with double dimensions it is sufficient to choose $w=15$.
-Since here we rescale images by a factor of (at least) 3, we need to assume highest values of $w$.}
+In this section we provide a numerical comparison among the algorithms considered in the previous sections, namely the fuzzy-type algorithm, the classical bicubic and the SK algortithm.
+Such a comparison will be carried out thanks to the similarity indices previously recalled, i.e., the PSNR and the likelihood index S.

-The image dataset (the source files are contained in the repository https://links.uwa\-ter\-loo.ca/\-Repository.html or in \cite{foto}) is composed by the four different greyscale images showed in Figure \ref{fig1}.
-There are the classical "baboon" and "boat", that are very used in image analysis, and two pictures of a "city" and a "mountain", respectively.\\
+For the numerical tests, we proceed as follows.
+We first consider a set of original images of a given dimension $N \times M$, which will be used as a reference.
+Such images will be reduced without interpolation (using the nearest neighbor method \cite{BIAU}) to the dimension ${N \over 3} \times {M \over 3}$.\\ Finally, the reduced images will be rescaled to the original dimension by using the methods mentioned above.
+In this way we dispose of a reference image (the original image), and three reconstructed images generated by the three different methods mentioned above. \\ With respect to the application of the algorithm based on sampling Kantorovich operators, in view of the accurate experimental analysis given in \cite{CSV3}, the SK algorithm has been applied using the parameters that have been seen to be the best possible under certain qualitative criteria (for more details see \cite{CSV3} again).
+More precisely, we consider the bivariate Jackson-type kernel ${\mathcal J}^2_{N}$ with $N \in \{2, 3, \ldots 12\}$.\\ Concerning the parameter $w$ in the SK algorithm, we consider the following values: $w=5, 10, 15, 20$, and $25$ only for the baboon image.\footnote{Note that, as stated in \cite{CSV3}, in the case of the rescaling of images with double dimensions, it is sufficient to choose $w=15$ when $N =12$.} \\

-Concerning the application of the fuzzy-type algorithm, we provide the rescaled images for values of the parameter $\delta$ running between $0$ and $1$, with step-size equal to $0.01$, for each one of the images given in Figure \ref{fig1}.
-The corresponding results of the PSNR and likelihood index S have been plotted in Figure \ref{fig2}.
+The image dataset (the source files are contained in the repository https://links.uwa\-ter\-loo.ca/\-Repository.html or in \cite{foto}) is composed of the four different grayscale images shown in Figure \ref{fig1}.
+There are the classical "baboon" and "boat", which are commonly used in image analysis, and two pictures of a "city" and a "mountain", respectively.\\ {